AgentMC/Sao19/Translate/Ru/Part6.md

 Already regretting his acting, Кирито tried to refuse, but fist fighter pushed his back to the corner of the square. Кирито moved his legs reluctantly, and Ронье followed.

 It was the smallest and the most dimly-lit place among the six houses that the fist fighter led them to.
 The only thing that can be said for sure about the shopkeeper stirring a large pan of seasoning with a long ladle, with the majority of his face hidden with growing forelock, was that he is a human.
-The faded cloth hanging from the counter’s eaves’ corner bore the writing "Obsidia boil" with wry small letters, apparently it was the name of a dish.
+The faded cloth hanging from the counter’s eaves’ corner bore the writing "Обсидия boil" with wry small letters, apparently it was the name of a dish.

 "This place is the best in this square.
 Well, even though nobody of my friends agree!"